iumiCash/iumiCash.github.io/docs/responses.md

     `field` *string*

-    :    Field where error was happen.
+    :    Field which contains the error.

     `message` *string*